Hint mode is switched on Switch off

 Category — Bond Types

-Updated October 23, 2023
+Updated October 23, 2024

-What Are Indexed Bonds?
+What are Indexed Bonds?

 The primary purpose of indexed bonds is to protect investors from the negative impact of rising inflation.
-As the inflation rate increases, the principal value of these bonds is adjusted upward, ensuring that investors’ purchasing power remains relatively stable.
-Additionally, the interest payments on indexed bonds increase with inflation, allowing investors to earn real interest rates that takes inflation into account.
+As the inflation rate increases, the principal value of these bonds is adjusted upward, ensuring that investors' purchasing power remains relatively stable.
+Additionally, the interest payments on indexed bonds increase with inflation, allowing investors to earn real interest rates that take inflation into account.
 This feature makes indexed bonds an attractive choice for conservative investors who want to protect their investments from the erosion of inflation.

 Indexed Bond

-The Origins and Development of Indexed Bonds
+Origins and Development of Indexed Bonds

 Indexed bonds, also known as inflation-linked bonds, have a fascinating history that dates back to the American Revolution.
 The concept of these bonds was born out of the necessity to combat the corrosive effects of inflation on the real value of consumer goods.
 While the Massachusetts government is credited with issuing inflation-indexed bonds as early as 1780, it's worth noting that during this time, inflation indexing seemed unnecessary for established countries that adhered to the gold standard.